reagento/adaptix/docs/quickstart.rst

 * per-field validations
 * whole structure validation

-In first case you can use ``@validate`` decorator to check the data.
+In first case you can use ``@validate`` decorator with field name to check the data.

 Here are details:

 * validator CAN be called before parsing field data (set ``pre=True``) or after it.
 * field validators are applied after all name transformations.
 So use field name as it is called in your dataclass/etc